Setup Selector¶

 Advanced Filters¶

-Click the filter icon to open the advanced filters panel with the following options:
+Click the Filters button in the sidebar to open the advanced filters panel with the following options:

-- Has notes - Filter for setups with or without notes
+- Has Notes checkbox - Only show setups with notes

 Active filters are shown as chips below the search bar.
 Click the X on any chip to remove that filter, or click Clear All to reset everything.